ama-team/voxengine-sdk/README.md

-Don't forget that VoxImplant has scenario size limit of 128 kb, so don't require anything at sight, don't forget to minify things you require adn don't forget to strip comments off.
+Don't forget that VoxImplant has scenario size limit of 128 kb, so don't require anything at sight, don't forget to minify things you require and don't forget to strip comments off.

 ## ES5